 Dr. Umanoff will also prescribe antibiotics if required.
 An implant tooth must remain undisturbed during healing, so we will also discuss suitable foods to eat during this period.

 Disadvantages of a front tooth implant include:

 Front tooth implant surgery is quick and relatively comfortable and can provide a long-term solution for front tooth loss.

-Single dental implants are very easy to care for, but it is important to brush your teeth thoroughly at least twice a day and to floss once-a-day.
+Single dental implants are very easy to care for, but it is important to brush your teeth thoroughly at least twice a day and to floss once a day.
 While dental implants may be inert, they are surrounded by living tissue that can become infected.

 Do you have any questions about the front tooth implant placement?
-Would you like to schedule an appointment with best dental implant dentist in Brooklyn Dr. Umanoff of LuxDen Dental Implants Center, please contact our office for consultation with the dentist.
+Would you like to schedule an appointment with the best dental implant dentist in Brooklyn Dr. Umanoff of LuxDen Dental Implants Center, please contact our office for a consultation with the dentist.